netvl/picopickle/README.md

 #### Instantiating custom serializers

 picopickle defines `Writer` and `Reader` basic types in `TypesComponent` which are responsible for converting arbitrary types to their backend representation and back, respectively.
-The main way to construct custom serializers is to use `apply` method on `Reader` and `Writer` companion objects, which take `PartialFunction[backend.BValue, T]` and `PartialFunction[T, backend.BValue]`, respectively (you can find an example of both above).
+The most basic way to construct custom serializers is to use `apply` method on `Reader` and `Writer` companion objects, which take `PartialFunction[backend.BValue, T]` and `PartialFunction[T, backend.BValue]`, respectively (you can find an example of both above).

-Despite that `Writer` takes a partial function, it still should be able to serialize any values of their corresponding type. `Reader`, however, can fail to match the backend representation.
-Currently it will lead to a `MatchError` thrown by `read()` call; this is going to improve in future.
+Despite that `Writer` takes a partial function, it still should be able to serialize any values of its corresponding type. `Reader`, however, can fail to match the backend representation.
+Currently it will usually lead to a `MatchError` thrown by the `read()` call; this is going to improve in future.

 `TypesComponent` also defines a combined serializer called `ReadWriter`: